autosome-ru/ASB-frontend/src/assets/readme/readme.bill_cipher.txt

-  ADASTRA release BillCipher (May 2022): README -|=============================================|-
+  ADASTRA release BillCipher (July 2022): README -|=============================================|-

+July 2022, fixed rare scoring issues with high-covered SNPs.

 This release includes allele-specific binding sites (ASBs) for 1073 transcription factors and other DNA-binding proteins and 649 cell types obtained by meta-analysis of 15970 read alignments of GTRD ver.
 20.06.